JoaoGFarias/JoaoGFarias.github.io/_posts/2019-05-16-the_learning_quadrant.markdown

 ### Quadrant 3: Deep and Exploratory

-On this Quadrant, the activities will take more time and focus a bit more on a specific topic, but the learning ends on one or two instances of this activity.
+In this Quadrant, the activities will take more time and focus a bit more on a specific topic, but the learning ends on one or two instances of this activity.

 - Watching conference talks, where the topic is exhausted in 40-90 minutes;